dombroks/dombroks/README.md

 Hi, my name is Younes Belouche, I am 23 years old, a Software engineer, Freelancer, I love to build high-quality products, I can't pass a day without learning something new.

-- 🔭 I’m currently working on my final year project, a computer-vision related project.
+- 🔭 I’m currently working on a computer-vision related project.
 - 🖥️ I'm looking for a remote position.
 - ⌨️ I’m currently learning more and more about software.
 - 🤖 I’m looking to collaborate on AI related projects.